 Demographic Research and Lifestyle Sensitivity

 Demographic research is actually a "progressive lens" through which we understand people.
-"Pure Demographics" interprets trends in age, gender, ethnicity, marriage and family status, occupation and income, education, etc. "Psychographics" interprets social values, personal attitudes, and community moods.
-"Lifestyle Portraits" interprets predictable behavioral patterns and preferences.
+"Pure Demographics" interpret trends in age, gender, ethnicity, marriage and family status, occupation and income, education, etc. "Psychographics" interpret social values, personal attitudes, and community moods.
+"Lifestyle Portraits" interpret predictable behavioral patterns and preferences.
 "Heartbursts" explore the sense of urgency we feel to serve or bless a particular public.

 See, Know & Serve